mapping-elections/site/_maps/meae.congressional.congress04.ny.county.md

 <!--/html_preserve-->
 :::

-New York elected six Republicans and four Federalists to the Fourth Congress.
+New York elected six Democratic-Republicans and four Federalists to the Fourth Congress.

 New York used a district system for electing members to Congress.